 While plenty of store-bought options exist, making soap at home is a fun and highly satisfying experience!
-Keep reading to find out how you can do it yourself.
+Keep reading on to find out how to make homemade soap yourself.

 Making soap at home is not only a fun and educational process, it’s also an easy way for you to control the ingredients that go into your suds.
 While store-bought options can contain a variety of chemicals and toxic fragrances, you only need a handful of ingredients and some patience to make all-natural soap at home.
 It may seem difficult at first, but after a few attempts, you’ll be a soap-making machine and all your friends will have the cleanest hands.

 Before we get to the actual recipe for making soap at home, it’s important to understand the basics of how modern soap is made.

 In truth, not much has changed since soap was invented around 2800 B.C.
 Sure, the specific ingredients are different, but the general concept remains the same.
 At its core, solid bar soap contains fats or oils mixed with a caustic substance or alkali.
 While the ancient Babylonians boiled wood ash with fats, in modern soapmaking, the alkali is called sodium hydroxide—more commonly known as lye.

 To make soap, a very specific amount of lye and oils or fats are combined.
 As they mix, heat is naturally released, causing a chemical reaction that turns the ingredients into soap over time.
 This reaction is called saponification and it requires lye in order to occur.
 However, you don’t need to rely on the natural heat output to induce saponification.